-The recent lull in the real-estate market has given many landowners an opportunity to reflect on the future of their lands, providing a narrow window of time to invest in these shoreland protection projects.
-With the real estate market again growing, additional pressure is once again being placed on these resources.
+Phase 1 of this program benefitted from a lull in the real-estate market, whereby landowners were provided with an opportunity to reflect on the future of their lands; this provided a narrow window of time to invest in these shoreland protection projects.
+With the real estate market again growing, additional pressures are being placed on these resources.
 Outreach conducted under previous grants has generated tremendous landowner interest that will be met through this proposed work.

-Describe how the plan expands habitat corridors or complexes and/or addresses habitat fragmentation:
+Describe how the proposal expands habitat corridors or complexes and/or addresses habitat fragmentation: